Choosing The Right Rehab: Which Option is the Most Effective

 Traditional vs. Untraditional Rehab Programs

-The next most important question to ask is about the type of program.
 There are two main options here: 12-step and non-12-step programs.
 12-step programs are more traditional and religion-based.
 These treatment programs make it possible for participants to get a realistic grasp of their situation, learn coping approaches, cultivate more functional beliefs, and build constructive, positive relationships.
 Statistics show that the likelihood of a relapse is lower in recovering addicts who have chosen a 12-step program for addiction.
 Recovery can be a lifelong process, and there’s no wrong way to approach a 12-step program.
-It always starts with the recovering addict admitting a sense of powerlessness over use of their substance or substances of choice, which has brought them to lose control of what is happening in their life.

 The 12 step program addresses participants collectively – the focus is not on the individual.
 After admitting powerlessness over the drug, patients accept that there is only one authority for the purposes of the 12-step group – a higher power that can bring healing.
 Some patients don’t find the religion- or spirituality-based approach helpful, but others do.
 The next step is knowingly making a decision to get and stay sober and turn one’s life over to the care of God or another higher power.
 The recovering addict admits they have done wrong and confesses their wrongs to God, the other members of the group, the victims of wrongdoing and, most importantly, to him- or herself.